JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/think-and-grow-rich.md

 #### SELF-ANALYSIS QUESTIONNAIRE FOR PERSONAL INVENTORY

 1. Have I attained the goal which I established as my objective for this year?
-(You should work with a definite yearly objective to be attained as a part of your major life objective).
+You should work with a definite yearly objective to be attained as a part of your major life objective.
 2. Have I delivered service of the best possible **QUALITY** of which I was capable, or could I have improved any part of this service?
 3. Have I delivered service in the greatest possible **QUANTITY** of which I was capable?
 4. Has the spirit of my conduct been harmonious, and cooperative at all times?